-- Colors Navy blue, tan, or designated plaid (plaid primarily made from the four uniform shirt colors - red, navy blue, white, and forest green) - Restrictions Shorts can be worn under skirts and jumpers as long as the shorts do not show, must be worn no more than 4 inches above the knee.
+- Colors Navy blue, tan, or designated plaid (plaid primarily made from the three uniform shirt colors red, navy blue and, white) - Restrictions Shorts can be worn under skirts and jumpers as long as the shorts do not show. - Skirts and Jumpers must be worn no more than 4 inches above the knee.